bobcozzi/rpgiv2free/README.md

 ## Extension Settings

-This extension contributes the following settings under `rpgivfree`:
+This extension contains the following settings under `rpgivfree`:

 ### `rpgivfree.convertBINTOINT`
 Controls whether binary (B) data types in RPG IV are converted to integers in free-format RPG.